Below is a recent follow-up interview (1/14/2015) between a Beike international staff member and Sue.

 I started with balance and ended up with balance and sensation and it has been 6months now and my toes are moving from time to time.
 My upper body feels connected again with my lower body.
 Since treatment I have not had any urinary tract infections, and I have had better bladder control and can feel when it’s full.
 My bowl movement has improved a lot and I have not had an accident since.
 With the current improvement it made my life as a single mother so much more bearable and I can live again.

 My future plan would be to get funds for an epidural stimulator.
-If I could gain so much improvement in such a sort time a can just imagine what the results after a stimulator may lead to.
-It is now 16 months since my spinal cord injury accident and I would not be this far without the treatment and stem cells received from BBH and Beike Biotechnology.
+If I could gain so much improvement in such a short time a can just imagine what the results after a stimulator may lead to.
+It is now 16 months since my spinal cord injury accident and I would not be this far without the treatment and stem cells received from BBH and Beike Biotechnology (Stem Cell Treatment Now)

 Is there anything else you wish to share?

-I just would like to thank Beike and the BBH and staff, they are the best!
+I just would like to thank Beike (Stem Cell Treatment Now) and the BBH and staff, they are the best!

 I also noticed that in South Africa the word ‘rehab’ does not exist and so little if any know about Beike and BBH and it can make a world of difference to more people, not just in South Africa but in Africa, if more people know the connection between body and mind and functional medicine.
 I have learned more in 40 days in BBH than a life time in South Arica.